brandesmoore/capstone_track_and_field/README.md

 6. Shot Put
 7. Long Jump

 Based on the 2019 NCAA T&F Outdoor Championship athletes, would any of the athletes finishing times or distances surpass the Summer 2016 Olympic medalists?
-1. Over the past three years (2017-2019), how often was an NCAA record set by an athlete at the current Championship meet?
+1. Over the past three years (2017-2019), how often was an NCAA record set for these events?
-2. Did the NCAA record surpass the record from the previous Summer Olympic games?
+2. Did the NCAA record surpass the previous World record?
 3. How have finishing times changed for the 100m Olympic winner from 2004-2016 to determine the fastest man and woman in the world?

     a.
 How have the finishing times changed for collegiate athletes for the same time period?